Kaileeblueberry/Kaileeblueberry/README.md

 **Kaileeblueberry/Kaileeblueberry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on ... kDesigning and coding interactive websites for client businesses
+- 🔭 I’m currently working on ...
+Designing and coding interactive websites for client businesses
 - 🌱 I’m currently learning ...
 COBOL and Python
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I speak Spanish and some Portuguese(still learning)